CerenBozada/CerenBozada/README.md

-I'm a self-taught passionate FrontEnd developer candidate, I also display my Python projects here!
+I'm a self-taught passionate developer candidate, I also display my Python projects here!

 *About me*